Some of the most commonly asked questions about mortgages

 What first-time buyer programs are available?
 Many first-time buyer programs are locally developed and administered.
 Your state, province or local community is much more likely to have a program available than on a national level.
 Your Agent can generally review with you the availability of programs in your area.
 For information on selecting and choosing an Agent, see the section devoted to that subject.

 There seem to be so many mortgage programs and offers available.
 How can I compare them?
 This can be confusing!
 You will want to consult a few sources, including a local bank that has mortgage availability and a mortgage broker, who will deal with several different lenders.
-In addition, you may want use one of the online sources such as Quicken Loans.
-Through a single brief loan request form, you can get up to 4 offers for loans tailored to your needs.
-More information.

 Can I use my IRA retirement funds for a down payment on a house?
 For most first time buyers, you can use the funds in these retirement accounts without penalty.